MakieOrg/Makie.jl/docs/src/plot_method_signatures.md

 ### With Mutating Plotting Functions

-Mutating plotting functions work a bit differently with figure positions.
+Mutating plotting functions work a bit differently with GridPositions.
 First, it is checked if one - and only one - axis exists already at the given position.
 If that's the case, that axis is plotted into.
 If it's not the case, the function will error.